Charles Finch (British businessman): Business

 After a 10-year career of writing, directing and producing films, Finch became an agent at William Morris Agency in 1997.
 He was responsible for working with artists including Kevin Spacey, John Malkovich, Willem Dafoe, Cate Blanchett and Kristin Scott-Thomas, as well as corporate clients including Granada, BBC, Carlton, Pearson, and Channel 4.

 In 2005, Finch left William Morris and founded Finch + Partners to connect his celebrity friends with branding and endorsement opportunities.

 In 2011, Finch started a leisure and swimwear brand, Chucs Dive & Mountain Shop.
 Chucs Bar and Grill opened in August 2014 on Dover Street.

-In 2024, Finch launched Équipement De Vie, a brand sailing shoes, which he co-founded with James Barshall.
+In 2024, Finch launched Équipement De Vie, a brand of shoes for sailing, which he co-founded with James Barshall.